gaurav-gupta-gtm/ansible_hadoop/README.md

 ### Running role:

 ```
-ansible all -m include_role -a 'name=hodoop-config'
+ansible all -m include_role -a 'name=hadoop-config'
 ```